parafreqn8/parafreqn8.github.io/index.md

 * * *

 ## Join Us

 Send links to your music and/or animation or video art.
 These submissions are what we look at first when putting together a line up.
 Include your name, contact info, what your live set up looks like, and any questions you have for us.
 Some shows have covers, some are donation based.
 Typically door money is split among all the performers.
 Sometimes a portion may go to cover event expenses.
 Always feel free to ask questions.
-Transparency breeds trust.
+Transparency breeds trust. <br>
 <info@paranormalfrequency.org>

 ### Principles

 * collaboration over competition
 * dancing is good
 * creative risks are always worth it